Hou-Y/VampireHaunter/Documents/GameDesignDocument.md

     - Unlocking order for rooms/powers

 ### Week 1 (October 27 deadline) ###
--
+- Add feedback form ()
-- First prototype of the main game mechanic (..)
+- First prototype of movement of Ghost (..)
-- First prototype of the second game mechanic (..)
+- First prototype of visual cone of Dracula (..)
-- we agreed upon ...
+- Main character sketch
 - All the deadlines

 ### Week 2 (November 3 deadline) ###